sudeepraja/sudeepraja.github.io/_posts/2016-05-15-Ambulance.md

 $$

-This problem can be stated as an Integer Linear Program as follows:
+This problem can be stated as a $0-1$ Linear Program as follows:

 $$
 \begin{array}{ll@{}ll}